mullick1998/SecureContactDiscovery/README.md

 NOTE: The protocol for `Confidential Contact Discovery` is exact same, but it take place inside the secure enclave.
 So let's check it.

-## Why is it secure
+## Why this is private
-The purpose of the aforementioned protocol is to prevent the client from sending the server the complete identity since there are so few potential identifiers that a hash really doesn't offer any privacy; it's merely a handy technique to divide the keyspace.
-After all the hashing, this is roughly equivalent to wanting to know if the server is aware of the email address "mostakim@t-systems-mms.com" and sending "mos" in order to have the server respond with "mostakim@t-systems-mms.com," at which point you can be reasonably certain the server is aware of it.
+The point of the protocol above is that the client doesn't send the server the entire identifier (the space of all possible identifiers is so small that a hash provides pretty much no privacy, it's just a convenient way to segment the keyspace).
+After all the hashing, this is pretty much the equivalent of wanting to see if the server knows the email address "mostakim@t-systems-mms.com", and sending "mos" to have the server reply with "mostakim@t-systems-mms.com", at which point you're pretty sure the server knows about it.

-Though the server cannot tell if you intended "mostakim.mullick@t-systems.com" or "mostakim.mullick@mailbox.tu-dresden.de" because you just sent "mos."
-Your privacy is protected as a result, and the contact finding process continues as usual.
+However, since you only sent "mos", the server can't know whether you meant mostakim.mullick@t-systems.com" or "mostakim.mullick@mailbox.tu-dresden.de".
+Thus, your privacy is preserved, while the contact discovery process proceeds as usual.

-## Issues to consider
+## Considerations
-The lengths that the client and server send must take certain factors into account.
-The client obtains less data but also has less privacy the longer the hash it transmits.
-The client presumably does not want to set a hash prefix that is so broad that it receives 100 hashes per contact, but the server will likely want to impose a minimum length to prevent DoS attacks by users asking for every hash starting with a single character.
+There are a few considerations in the lengths that the client and server send.
+The longer the hash that the client sends, the less privacy it has, but also the less data it receives.
+The server will probably want to enforce a minimum length to avoid DoS attacks by people asking for every hash starting with a single character, but the client also probably does not want to specify a hash prefix so general that it receives 100 hashes per contact.

-Although it is less crucial because the server doesn't care as much about obscuring which users are using the service, the server could wish to weaken its reply truncation length as well.
-That will depend on the service's user base and the server's comfort level with providing lengthy hashes.
+Conversely, the server may want to weak its reply truncation length as well (although it's less important, since the server doesn't care about hiding which users are on the service as much).
+That will depend on how many users are on the service and how comfortable the server is with sending long hashes.

 # About Server
-Go was used to write the server solution that is being offered, mostly for speed and deployment simplicity.
-It's really straightforward; it utilizes an HTTP API to connect to the outside world and SQLite to store and query the list of hashes.
-This is how it functions:
+The provided server implementation is written in Go, mainly for speed and ease of deployment.
+It's pretty simple, it uses SQLite to store and query the list of hashes and an HTTP API for communicating with the outside world.
+Here's how that works:

 ## Prerequisites